jazzband/website/docs/about/faq.md

 [personal settings](https://github.com/settings/notifications).

-Especially GitHub's feature **"Automatic watching"** can create lots of notifiation traffic in big GitHub organizations.
+Especially GitHub's feature **"Automatic watching"** can create lots of notification traffic in big GitHub organizations.
 Feel free to disable it and watch individual projects manually instead.

 Alternatively you can also [ignore repositories] and continue to receive